 A closer look at our education programmes

 At least 250 million school-age children worldwide currently do not know the basics in reading and mathematics.
-This poor level of literacy drives school drop-out and exam failure and blocks students from progressing to secondary school.
-Ultimately, it puts millions of children at a cruel disadvantage for the rest of their lives.
-In order to accurately assess, improve and monitor literacy levels, Concern has refined and expanded the sector-leading Early Grade Reading Assessment (EGRA) tool among the most vulnerable communities.
+This poor level of literacy and numeracy drives school dropout and blocks students from progressing in their education.

 Safe Learning Model